WASdev/sample.DefaultApplication/jakarta/README.md

   ![](./images/JavaTransformerUpdates.png)

-  The pom.xml update helped me find the dependencies that needed to be changed.
+  The Eclipse Transformer just processes the pom.xml as a text file, but the update helped me find the dependencies that needed to be changed.

   ![](./images/pom_dependency_updates.png)